 Current research and/or projects

 Lisa Spaven joined Fisheries and Oceans Canada in 2000 as a marine mammal research technician when she helped to found the initial Marine Mammal Monitoring Program conducted in British Columbia waters, before moving on to the Cetacean Research Program at the Pacific Biological Station, Nanaimo in 2001.
 From her role in Science, Lisa is involved in sea and aerial-based field studies of cetaceans and sea turtles in BC waters focused on the conservation of species at risk under Canada's Species-at-Risk Act, and has taken a lead role in leatherback sea turtle research and conservation efforts in the Pacific Region.
 Starting in 2003, Lisa was instrumental in establishing the Pacific Region's Marine Mammal Response Program, and coordinated the BC Marine Mammal Response Network until 2012.
 Lisa's expertise and field of particular interest includes human-marine mammal interactions and threats to recovery, and continues to be actively involved in marine mammal stranding and emergency response efforts and data archiving, post mortem investigations and threat assessments.
+Most recent research includes contributions to the understanding of pinniped diet and her current efforts are focussed on cetacean population distribution and habitat use in the Salish Sea, espeically as they pertain to activities within the shipping lane.

 Research and/or project statements